Definition and Types of Word

 Some different examples are: Boy, kite, fox, mobile phone, nature, etc.

 An abbreviation is a word that is a short form of a long word.

 Example: Dr for doctor, gym for gymnasium

 Acronym is one of the commonly used types of word formed from the first letter or letters of a compound word/ term and used as a single word.

 Example: PIA for Pakistan International Airlines.

-An antonym is a word that has opposite meaning of an another word
+An antonym is a word that has the opposite meaning of another word

 Example: Forward is an antonym of word backward or open is an antonym of word close.